mrowdy/slemgrim.github.io/_drafts/rest-endpoints.md

 }
 ```

-The server will respond with:
+The API will create the resource and responds with an unique location
+(now with an ID).
+We use this location for further calls on that endpoint.

 ```
 HTTP/1.1 201 Created
 Location: /articles/42
 ```

-After creation you know the ID for that article.
-So there is no need to use `POST` for any further
-calls on this resource.
+Now that we know the unique URL of the just created resource `/articles/42`
+we shouldn't use any more `POST` requests with the resource.

-IF you make the same call a second time, the server either creates an new article with another ID or tells
+IF we send the same request a second time, the server either creates an new article with another ID or tells
-you that this article already exists.
-This means that `POST` is not idempotent.
+us that this article already exists.
+This means that `POST` is not idempotent nor safe.
 But more on that later.

 ### PUT

-We used `POST` to create a resource.
-After the creation we can use PUT to edit a resource.
+If we know the unique URI of a resource (e.g. /articles/42) we can use `PUT` to manipulate it.
-With put we always need to know the unique URI of a resource.
+This is also true if we know the unique URI of a resource that doesn't exist yet.
+So we also can use it to create resources.

 ```
 PUT /article/43